joakim/entofu/README.md

 ### Self-delimiting (padding)

-The last character of the encoded output is a distinct terminal character that handles padding, making it a self-delimiting encoding.
-Terminal characters use the unassigned planes 12 and 4-7, above and below the planes used for regular characters (8-11).
+The last tofu of the encoded output is a distinct terminal tofu that handles padding, making it a self-delimiting encoding.
+Terminal tofus use the unassigned planes 12 and 4-7, above and below the planes used for regular tofus (8-11).

 The two least significant bits of the leading byte are used as flags for special tofu (terminal/noncharacter), resulting in the planes used.